Most reliable tumble dryer brands

 How tumble dryer brands compare

-Our lowest scoring brand scores just 62% for reliability, earns only two stars and is so poor that even if its appliances did well enough in our tests, we wouldn't make them Best Buys.
+Our lowest-scoring brand scores just 62% for reliability, earns only two stars and is so poor that even if its appliances did well enough in our tests, we wouldn't make them Best Buys.

 Tumble dryers are just as reliable as washing machines and more reliable than washer-dryers.
-With an average reliability rating of 84%, they're a very trustworthy appliance category.
+With an average reliability rating of 84%, they're a very trustworthy appliance.

 Our Which? reliability scores are based on the proportion of appliances that encountered problems per brand, and faults are weighted so more serious problems account for more of the score.
 Star ratings show a brand's reliability when compared with others in that category.